top of page

 Insecticides

-There are many insecticides used in households.
-Many are used as aerosols such as Pyro and Baygon or as baits that are used in gardens.
-Common signs seen with this kind of poisoning are: vomiting, inappetence and increased salivation.
-Unlike Gramoxone, there is an antidote that can be given if affected animals are seen as soon after ingestion as possible.
-If the poison is in bait form, owners can induce vomiting by giving a tablespoonful of hydrogen peroxide orally for large dogs and a teaspoonful for small dogs and puppies.
+Various insecticides are commonly used in households, often in aerosol forms like Pyro and Baygon or as garden baits.
+Signs of poisoning include vomiting, lack of appetite, and excessive salivation.
+Unlike Gramoxone, an antidote is available if treatment occurs soon after ingestion.
+If the poison is bait, vomiting can be induced by administering a tablespoon of hydrogen peroxide for large dogs and a teaspoon for small dogs and puppies.

 Toad Poisoning